 How do airlines choose which passengers to deny boarding?

-Airlines are required to start by calling for volunteers to give up their reservation - in exchange, they can provide those passengers some benefits: money, a voucher, a trip free of charge, hotel services, emplacement on a higher class once at another time, a bonus card… The value of the benefits is determined by the airline, so should you decide to surrender your seat, be prepared to bargain and make the most of the situation!
+Airlines are required to start by calling for volunteers to give up their reservation - in exchange, they can provide those passengers some benefits: money, a voucher, a trip free of charge, hotel services, placement on a higher class once at another time, a bonus card… The value of the benefits is determined by the airline, so should you decide to surrender your seat, be prepared to bargain and make the most of the situation!

 In the event that not enough volunteers present themselves, anyone is likely to be denied boarding against their will, with the exception of people with reduced mobility and those accompanying them.
 That means: the airline will randomly pick people who won't be accepted on board.

 What kind of compensation am I entitled to if I have been denied boarding against my will?